Delta Air Lines Flight 1141: Casualties

-Two of the four flight attendants (Dunn and Marr) and 12 of the 101 passengers on board died in the crash.
+Two of the four flight attendants (Dunn and Marr) and 12 of the 101 passengers on board died in the accident.
 Medical examinations determined that all but one of the fatalities were due to smoke inhalation.
 One passenger, who had successfully exited the aircraft, attempted to re-enter the aircraft in order to assist his wife and other passengers still trapped inside; he suffered severe burns and died 11 days after the accident from his injuries.

 Captain Davis, First Officer Kirkland, two cabin crew members, and 22 passengers were seriously injured.
 Flight Engineer Judd and 49 passengers received minor injuries; 18 passengers received no injuries.
 Many of the passengers reported that impact forces were not severe and mostly concentrated towards the back of the aircraft.
+Captain Davis suffered severe fractures to the rib cage and spine that required surgery.
 First Officer Kirkland was badly bruised and sustained a concussion.
+Flight Engineer Judd sustained injuries to his abdomen.

 Investigation

 Aircraft performance

 The National Transportation Safety Board (NTSB) investigation into the accident attempted to reconstruct the aircraft's performance based on reports from witnesses and survivors.
 Witnesses reported that the plane attempted to climb at a higher than normal angle, and that the plane rolled from side to side and appeared to be out of control.
 Based on examination of the wreckage, the NTSB determined that collision with the instrument landing system (ILS) localizer antenna array approximately 900 ft beyond the departure end of the runway 18L led to the breakup of the aircraft.
 Leaking jet fuel started a fire that quickly engulfed the fuselage.
 Engine #3 had separated from the empennage.
 Passengers reported that the plane appeared to shake violently on takeoff.
 Witnesses on the ground claimed that one of the engines was on fire, but although the engine was badly crushed from ground impact, there was no sign of fire or heat damage.
 Delta officials quickly reacted to questions about the 727's operating and maintenance condition by pointing out that the original factory engines from 1973 (when the plane was initially purchased by the airline) had been replaced in the last few years by a newer model that ran more quietly and used less fuel.
 They also stated that there were no known mechanical or maintenance problems with the plane prior to the flight.